 Telehealth is a collection of means or methods for enhancing health care, public health, and health education delivery and support using telecommunications technologies.

-Store-and-Forward (Asynchronous): Transmission of recorded health history through an electronic communications system to a practitioner, usually a specialist, who uses the information to evaluate the case or render a service outside of a real-time or live interaction.
+Transmission of pre-recorded health history through an electronic communications system to a practitioner who uses the information to evaluate the case or render a service outside of a real-time or live interaction.

 •For example: Obtain images for diagnostic purposes using specialized scopes and cameras.
 Capture, store, and then forward images to remote providers who can make a diagnosis and provide treatment recommendations

 Personal health and medical data collection from an individual in one location via electronic communication technologies, which is transmitted to a provider in a different location for use in care and related support.